Where are they now? The 29 Chelsea players sent on loan to Vitesse

 Hutchinson made three appearances during his loan spell at Vitesse after briefly retiring from the game due to a recurring knee injury.

-Another loan spell at Sheffield Wednesday turned into a permanent deal in 2014 and the midfielder has made over 140 appearances for the Owls.
+Another loan spell at Sheffield Wednesday turned into a permanent deal in 2014.
+The midfielder has made over 140 appearances for the Owls and is now at Reading.

 Traore joined Vitesse in January 2014 and had an excellent 18-month spell with the Dutch side, scoring 20 goals in 51 appearances in all competitions.